AFMS PG Medical Admission 2021: Dates, Registration, Merit List, Counselling

 3. Priority III - Medical officers sponsored by Parliamentary Forces or other organisations of Government of India.
 For these candidates, it is mandatory that they furnish sponsorship certificates with subjects for sponsorship by the authority to be considered for counselling

-4. Priority IV - This category is of officers who are ex-servicemen and have completed their contractual service Candidates in this category of priority can apply only if they have completed their contractual service on or after May 1, 2017 or before April 30, 2020.
+4. Priority IV - This category is of officers who are ex-servicemen and have completed their contractual service Candidates in this category of priority can apply only if they have completed their contractual service on or after May 1, 2018, or before the last date.
 This does not apply for candidates who resigned/dismissed/removed from their services

 Nationality - Candidates must be Indian citizen.
 This does not apply to Priority II category candidates

 Age - There is a specific requirement in the age category for Priority V candidates only.
-Such aspirants must not be more than 35 years of age as on April 30, 2020
+Such aspirants must not be more than 35 years of age as on the specified date.

 Degree - It is essential for all the candidates to possess MBBS degree from a recognised institution